"My dog threw up in my car and I got lost."

 This is what James (Torii's CEO) heard over the phone as he waited for his real estate agent at a house showing they had scheduled earlier that week.
 The agent never showed up, so James decided to go it alone and submit an offer.

-The offer went through, but even after many weeks of tedious work, he was unable to close on time and had to spend the entire weekend in a hotel because of issues caused by vendors involved in the purchase.
-To add insult to injury, the agent was still paid thousands of dollars, despite having been little to no help throughout the entire ordeal.
+The offer was accepted, but due to issues caused by vendors involved in the purchase, he was unable to close on time and had to spend the entire weekend in a hotel because of issues caused by vendors involved in the purchase.
+To add insult to injury, the agent was still paid thousands of dollars, despite having been little to no help throughout the entire home purchase.

 We've streamlined the home buying process by integrating the power of automation and machine learning with the personal touch of human-to-human customer service.
+Our licensed real estate team continuously receives 5-star reviews for their flexibility, responsiveness, and knowledge of the real estate market.
 Our intuitive platform allows users to search for a property, submit an offer, and track their progress, all from their phones.

 This is the new standard of real estate.